Donald Trump Is ‘Not A Racist,’ Says Martin Luther King Jr.’s Niece

 As previously reported by The Inquisitr, the mass shooting in Texas is being described as an act of terror and a hate crime, given that the suspect appears to have authored a manifesto in which he echoes far-right conspiracy theories about immigrants, using some of the language Trump frequently uses to describe undocumented workers.

 Trump paid a visit to Texas yesterday.
-According to The Associated Press, both the president and the first lady visited the University Medical Center of El Paso.
-They were greeted by at least at least 200 protesters, who demanded gun control and blamed the commander-in-chief’s rhetoric for the violence.
+According to the Associated Press, both the president and the first lady visited the University Medical Center of El Paso.
+They were greeted by at least 200 protesters, who demanded gun control and blamed the commander-in-chief’s rhetoric for the violence.

 According to Salon, all eight victims still hospitalized after the mass shooting refused to meet with the president.
-They also refused to meet with Republican senator Ted Cruz, although they had reportedly met with Democratic Representatives Veronica Escobar and Chuy Garcia.
+They also refused to meet with Republican Senator Ted Cruz, although they had reportedly met with Democratic Reps.
+Veronica Escobar and Chuy Garcia.

 Eight victims of the El Paso mass shooting did not want to meet with President Trump yesterday. https://t.co/Ete0AG920h